Previous dayApril 13, 2026Next day

 28.2 km---✓ ReviewedUSGS →

-At 21:01 UTC on April 13, 2026, a magnitude 2.7 tremor occurred 138 km SW of Adak, Alaska.
-The hypocenter lay at 28.2 km, placing this in the shallow crustal category.
+Reports of a magnitude 2.7 earthquake 138 km SW of Adak, Alaska came in on April 13, 2026 at 21:01 UTC.
+This was a shallow crustal earthquake, focused at 28.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 51.057°N, -178.141°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13